ProfessorStrenn/workspace-cs106/README.md

 &nbsp;
 # STATIC IMPORT OF CORE FUNCTIONALITY
 JavaCoreTemplate's `Main` class already has the `Core` functionality statically imported.
-If that static import has been removed, or to add `Core` functionality to other classes, add the following static import at the top of the `.java` file:
+To add `Core` functionality to other classes, add the following static import at the top of the `.java` file:
 ```java
 import static sbcc.Core.*;
 ```